Why Unit Testing?

 Naturally, instead of redesigning or refactoring a legacy app, a developer must instead resort to "localized fixes" (also called hacks, kludges, and band-aids) in an attempt to cause as little damage as possible.
 Even when a developer is very careful, regressions often creep in, many of them not noticed until a customer reports an issue.
 Over time, the accumulation of these local fixes makes legacy code even harder to enhance.
 The more hacks, the less flexibility.

-Unit testing is a simple but effective idea that improves time-to-market, quality, and flexibility.
-The key idea is that each piece of code needs its own tests and the best person to test that code is the developer working on it.
-Enabling developers to test their code as they write it ensures that quality is built in from the start.
-Having unit tests makes it easier and safer to modify the code because the tests document and protect the intended behavior and will instantly catch any regressions.
+Unit testing is an effective approach that improves time-to-market, quality, and flexibility.
+The key idea is that each piece of code needs its own tests and the best person to test that code initially is the developer working on it.
+Enabling developers to test their code as they write it encourages quality to be built in from the start.
+Having unit tests makes it easier and safer to modify the code because the tests document and protect the intended behavior and will quickly catch any regressions.

 Automation helps get it done

 Unit testing is the right thing to do, but it isn’t easy.
 Ideally, each developer should produce a set of tests to validate each individual method and class as they are being written.
 It takes time to identify the high-risk areas, write tests, run tests, monitor the results, and pinpoint further areas for testing.
 And it’s tough for any human being to imagine the unexpected, the things they never counted on happening.
-Automation can help.
-In fact, it’s essential.
+Automation of aspects of unit testing can help greatly.

 Why you need AgitarOne